Have you ever wondered how the growing competition in social media marketing has led to a mad race of attracting an audience?

 - You can mute someone in a group if their posts are too frequent

-- Ensure you’re following the etiquettes like not posting spam links or asking people for money in exchange for promoting their brands
+- Ensure you’re following etiquettes of not posting spam links or asking people for money in exchange for promoting their brands

 - Lastly, no spamming in the group!